patrick-motard/SearchEngineV1/README.md

 .project

-> This is a normally hidden file, but essential if you
+> This is a normally hidden file, but essential if you clone or
-> clone/download the project and would like to import into
+> download the project and would like to import into Eclipse.
-> Eclipse.
-Just File -> Import -> General -> Existing Java
+> Just File -> Import -> General -> Existing Java Project
-> Project

 > Notice please that all java files are in the package
 > org.uiowa.cs2820.engine